Philly Cheesesteak Sliders

 The traditional choice for a Philly cheesesteak is the Italian or hoagie roll, because it is sturdy enough to hold the juicy meat and toppings, but soft enough to bite into without being too crusty.
 For Philly cheesesteak sliders, you’ll want a bread that complements the savory flavors of the beef, onions, and cheese and holds up to the juicy goodness without becoming too soggy.
 We love King’s Hawaiian slider buns.
 They are fluffy, soft, and have a slightly sweet flavor.
 They are also precut, which makes them easy to assemble into sliders.

-- Soft Slider Rolls: Soft slider rolls, such as mini brioche or potato rolls, are an excellent choice.
+• Soft Slider Rolls: Soft slider rolls, such as mini brioche or potato rolls, are an excellent choice.
 They are small, soft, and slightly sweet, providing a nice contrast to the savory filling.

-- Slider Buns: Specifically designed for sliders, slider buns are smaller versions of traditional hamburger buns.
+• Slider Buns: Specifically designed for sliders, slider buns are smaller versions of traditional hamburger buns.
 They’re soft, easy to handle, and proportionate for smaller-sized sandwiches.

 How to Thinly Slice Beef for Cheesesteaks

-Once the meat is very firm, but still yields slightly to firm pressure from a finger or your thumb, unwrap the meat and place on a cutting board.
+Once the meat is very firm, but still yields slightly to firm pressure from a finger or your thumb, unwrap the meat and place it on a cutting board.
 Using the chilled knife, cut against the grain as thinly as you can manage.
 This helps break up the muscle fibers and results in more tender slices.
 Aim for slices that are about 1/8 of an inch thick.
 Thinner slices cook quickly and are more tender.
 If the ribeye starts to feel a little rubbery, toss it back in the freezer for 5 minutes.

 How to Make Philly Cheesesteak Sliders

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Pro-tip: Just like at the famous cheesesteak joints in Philly, you need to have all of your ingredients ready to go before assembling your sandwiches.